 At the more modest end of the spectrum is AMD’s Ryzen 9 5950X.
 It can be built on the same 500 series motherboards as all other previous generations of Ryzen CPUs, but it’s a workstation chip in mainstream clothing.

 With 16 cores, support for 32 threads, and the ability to boost to 4.9GHz when demanded, it’s one of the best processors ever, no matter what you want to do with it.

 As a pure gaming chip, it isn’t quite as powerful as Intel’s 9900K and 10900K, but when it comes to transcoding video while you play, there’s almost nothing better.

 You’ll find it inside some of Chillblast’s most powerful PCs, including the Fusion Jumbo Signature Edition.
-This machine pairs the Ryzen 3950X with the supreme power of an Nvidia RTX 2080 Ti, 32GB of high-speed DDR4 memory, and over 3.5TB of storage space – all for just shy of £3,500.
+This machine pairs the Ryzen 3950X with the supreme power of an Nvidia RTX 3080, 32GB of high-speed DDR4 memory, and over 3.5TB of storage space – all for just shy of £3,300.

-If you want to stream at ultra-high resolutions or edit video when you’re not live and want the smoothest of live playback when dealing with your UHD video, then more cores than even the 3950X provides can come in handy.
-AMD has a range of CPUs designed just for that.
-They’re called Threadripper.
+If you want to stream at ultra-high resolutions or edit video when you’re not live with the smoothest of live playback when dealing with your UHD video, then more cores than even the 5950X provides can come in handy.
+And AMD has a range of CPUs designed just for that.

 Previous generations of Threadripper CPUs have been amazing multitasking machines, but they fell behind the curve when it comes to gaming.
 Threadripper 3000 CPUs, however, have no such problems.